 A Pricing Breakdown table has been included in the document pack along with photos showing a schedule of works required at the site, which must be completed by bidders ensuring full inclusive costs for the provision of roofing replacement and associated works at the school are detailed.

 It should be noted that all bidders are required to submit a fully detailed programme of works.

+Bidders are also required to submit a list and description of all the materials to be used on the project.
+It should be noted that there should be no deviation from the specification outlined in this tender process and all materials must be in line with the attached specification.

 Bidders should satisfy themselves of the accuracy of all fees, rates and prices quoted, since bidders will be required to hold these or withdraw their quotation in the event of errors being identified after the submission of quotations.